Roboy/roboy_dialog/docs/user_manual/0_installation.rst

 In order to install the dialog system it needs to be cloned from github:
 ``git clone https://github.com/Roboy/roboy_dialog``
 Also, a working installation of Apache Maven is necessary.
-Please refer to the `README.md`_ for further installation instructions.
+Please refer to the ``README.md`` for further installation instructions.

 Changing the default configuration, for example the input/output is explained in `Configuration`_.

-..
-TODO: remove this/refer to somewhere
+.. _Optional steps:

 Optional steps
 ==============